 The economic operator is required to notify the EPA if they decide the material is a by-product.
 For further details on how to submit a by-product notification and what is required, see How to Prepare and Submit a By-product Notification.

-The by-product test is made up of four conditions, which represent the requirements of Article 27.
-All four of the following conditions must be met for an economic operator to decide that a production residue is a by-product:
+The by-product test is made up of four conditions, which represent the requirements of Regulation 27.
+All four of the following conditions must be met for a person to decide that a production residue is a by-product:

 The EPA has produced the following guidance to assist you with the completion of your by-product notifications:

-It is important the economic operator becomes familiar with this guidance before submitting a by-product notification.
-This will assist the economic operator in providing the correct level of detail in the notification to enable the EPA to determine whether the notified material satisfies the conditions of Article 27 and can be considered a by-product or that the material is a waste.
+It is important the notifier becomes familiar with this guidance before submitting a by-product notification.
+This will assist the notifier in providing the correct level of detail in the notification to enable the EPA to determine whether the notified material satisfies the conditions of Regulation 27 and can be considered a by-product or that the material is a waste.

-All by-product notifications are available to view on the EPA’s Article 27 By-product Register.
+All by-product notifications are available to view on the EPA’s By-product Register.